How to use the Nitrax Math Keyboard

 Turn the keyboard ON using the physical switch.
 It automatically enters sleep after about 10 minutes of inactivity.

-Math Mode is in the Windows app: double-click the tray icon (or Ctrl + Alt + Shift + F12) to toggle.
-When Math Mode is OFF, the keyboard behaves like a normal keyboard.
+Math Mode is controlled in the Windows app: double-click the tray icon (or use Ctrl + Alt + Shift + F12) to toggle it ON or OFF.

 Keyboard OS mode (important)

-Make sure the keyboard is set to the correct OS mode so the keys map properly.
+Make sure the keyboard is set to the correct OS mode so the keys behave as expected.

 Fn + Q → Windows mode